-To apply, subit an email to email@example.com by the deadline.
+To apply, submit an email to firstname.lastname@example.org by the deadline.
 Please type “GUF APPLICATION” in the subject line of your message.
 Your message should contain your application document in the form of a PDF attachment named "[your last name] GUF Application.pdf."
 Your document should contain the following:

 2019-2020 Geoffrion Family Fellows Program.